occupyhere/occupy.here/README.md

 3. Move `forum.cgi` to a folder configured to execute CGIs
 4. Change `forum.cgi`'s [hash bang][hb]
 5. Modify `config.lua`
+6. Check file permissions (base and `app` directories executable and `data` directory writable by the httpd user)

 ## Installing on OpenWRT